 Mat, the main patriarch of the Bransford family, always hoped to start a family of his own some day.
 He finally met his future wife Parthena and made that dream come true.

 Slaves were allowed to have children with other slaves in the 1800s, with the approval of their masters.
-In the end, the masters had the final say on what would come about of the children.
+In the end, the masters had the final say on what would become of the children.

-Three out of four of Mat’s children were sold from him without his consent.
+Three out of four of Mat’s children were taken from him and sold without his consent.

-He and his wife always hoped to get them back.
-James Rushling Fowler, Union soldier and abolitionist, a sent Mat a letter regarding the loss of his children after visiting Mammoth Cave.
-The letter said to “hold on a little bit longer and the war is gonna be over and you will be able to go back to Nashville” (where Mat was once from).
+Mat and Parthena always hoped to get them back.
+James Rushling Fowler, Union soldier and abolitionist, sent Mat a letter regarding the loss of his children after visiting Mammoth Cave.
+The letter said to “… hold on a little bit longer and the war is gonna be over and you will be able to go back to Nashville,” where Mat was once from.

 The soldier then said, “Well Mat, it also seems that I heard about you losing those children last year.
 Some say that when you slaves lose your children, it doesn’t seem to bother you they say.”

 Mat then said, “ Oh no, Captain.
 Don’t you believe that.
 Slaves got feelings just the same as white people and free folks.
 I’m a man and I’m suppose to bare such things, but my woman… Oh, she laid in pain and despair last year.